mayerrobert/jmurmel/murmel-langref.md

 Murmel features primitives for graphics output to a frame.

 A frame is a toplevel GUI window with a title.
-You can write text on a frame, and/ or draw lines with Turtle graphics or moveto/lineto functions.
+One can write text on a frame, and/ or draw lines with Turtle graphics or moveto/lineto functions.
-Also you can attach a bitmap to a frame and use pixel-graphics primitives.
+Also one can attach a bitmap to a frame and use pixel-graphics primitives.

 0/0 is towards left bottom, any drawing will be resized/ shifted so that it fills the frame.